G-Elo: Generalization of the Elo algorithm by modelling the discretized margin of victory: Coefficients of the model

 \section{Coefficients of the model}

-The generalization we propose comes with a price of decreased ``transparency'' because the operation of the rating algorithm depends on the coefficients \mbox{$\balpha=[\alpha_0,\ld, \alpha_J]$} and $\bdelta=[\delta_0,\ld,\delta_J]$ that must be found (estimated) from the data.
+The generalization we propose comes with increased complexity of the model which decreases the ``transparency'' as the operation of the rating algorithm depends on the coefficients \mbox{$\balpha=[\alpha_0,\ld, \alpha_J]$} and $\bdelta=[\delta_0,\ld,\delta_J]$ that must be found (estimated) from the data.

-In that perspective, it may be argued that the popularity of the Elo rating algorithm is mostly earned due to its transparency: since there is no coefficients to be found, the operation of the algorithm is predefined.
+In that perspective, it may be argued that the popularity of the simple rating algorithms, such as the Elo algorithm, is mostly earned due to their transparency: since there are no coefficients to be found, the operation of the algorithm is predefined.
 However, even in this simplest case we run into trouble when we try to take the \acrfull{hfa} effect into account; this is preponderantly done by artificially increasing the rating of the home team by a constant factor

 where the \gls{hfa} coefficient, $\eta$, is independent of the scale $\sigma$.